Johncci/summer-soccer-camp/README.md

 I tryed multiple combinations of all the fields with leaving some empty and the form would not submit unless all fields were filled in.

 <br>

+## <u>**Deployment and Local Development**</u>

+### **Deployment**

+The live website was deployed by following the instructions below.
+Github pages was used to achieve this.

+  1. Log in to Github
+  2. Find the repository named john-considine/summer-soccer-camp
+  3. click on the settings link.

 ## <u>**Credits**</u>